kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/motivation.md

 </aside>

-Some of the "secrets" from the articles:
+List of the "secrets" from the articles:
 - Pursue passion, not A’s.
 - Get comfortable with failure.
 - Make a personal connection to your studies.